Pathways

 What we expect from all squad gymnasts:

-• Consistent attendance — squad training builds progressively, and missing sessions regularly makes it difficult to keep pace and increases injury risk
+• Consistent attendance.
+Squad training builds progressively, so missing sessions regularly makes it hard to keep pace and raises injury risk

-What if we can't commit to all sessions?
+What if we cannot commit to all sessions?

-If you have predictable conflicts (school activities, family commitments), please discuss with coaches before accepting a squad place.
-Occasional absences for illness or emergencies are understood, but consistent attendance is essential for success.
+If you have predictable conflicts, such as school activities or family commitments, please discuss them with coaches before accepting a squad place.
+Occasional absences for illness or emergencies are understood, but consistent attendance is essential.

 Fees & kit